MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-security-tls12-config.md

 ### Prerequisites for Windows Server 2012/2012 R2

 Additional changes are required on Windows Server 2012/2012 R2 to use TLS 1.2 over HTTP for UNIX/LINUX monitoring.
-In order to enable TLS 1.2 as default security protocols in WinHTTP in Windows, the following changes need to be made as per [Update to enable TLS 1.1 and TLS 1.2 as default secure protocols in WinHTTP in Windows](https://support.microsoft.com/topic/update-to-enable-tls-1-1-and-tls-1-2-as-default-secure-protocols-in-winhttp-in-windows-c4bd73d2-31d7-761e-0178-11268bb10392).
+In order to allow/enable TLS 1.2 as default security protocols in WinHTTP in Windows, the following changes need to be made as per [Update to enable TLS 1.1 and TLS 1.2 as default secure protocols in WinHTTP in Windows](https://support.microsoft.com/topic/update-to-enable-tls-1-1-and-tls-1-2-as-default-secure-protocols-in-winhttp-in-windows-c4bd73d2-31d7-761e-0178-11268bb10392).

 1. Install [KB3140245](https://support.microsoft.com/topic/update-to-enable-tls-1-1-and-tls-1-2-as-default-secure-protocols-in-winhttp-in-windows-c4bd73d2-31d7-761e-0178-11268bb10392) on the Management Servers/Gateways Servers in the UNIX/LINUX Resource Pool.
 2. Back up the registries that are modified as mentioned in the KB article.